Common Early Signs of Osteoporosis

 What causes back pain in osteoporosis?

-Back pain is often due to small fractures in the spinal bones.
+Back pain is often caused by small fractures in the spinal bones (vertebral compression fractures).

 How can osteoporosis be detected early?

-A bone density scan (DEXA) is the most effective diagnostic tool.
+A bone density scan (DEXA) is the most effective diagnostic tool for early detection.